 In Calvinism, God is the ultimate and deciding factor in the salvation of individuals.
 In Arminianism, man's response to God's grace is the deciding factor.

-Calvinists affirm God's sovereignty over His creation (Rom.
+Calvinists affirm God's sovereignty over his creation (Rom.
 9:22-23), sinful man's inability to freely choose God (1 Cor.
 2:14), in God's electing and predestining people to salvation (2 Thess.
-2:13) which is by God's choice not man's (John 1:13, Rom.
-9:16), and the saved are eternally secure because their salvation rests in Christ's work--not man's faithfulness (John 10:27-28).
-Arminians affirm the sovereignty of man's will and ability to choose God, predestining of people is based on His foreseen knowledge of their choices, Jesus died for all people who ever lived, and it is possible to lose one's salvation.
+2:13) which is by God's choice not man's (John 1:13; Rom.
+9:16), and that the saved are eternally secure because their salvation rests in Christ's work, not man's faithfulness (John 10:27-28).
+Arminians affirm the sovereignty of man's will and ability to choose God, that God's predestining of people is based on his foreseen knowledge of their choices, that Jesus died for all people who ever lived, and that is possible to lose one's salvation.

 |Calvinism and Arminianism comparison grid|